s-ball/pyimgren/docs/usage.rst

 From the command line
 ---------------------

-The package provides a command line interface to the :class:`~.Renamer` class.
+The package provides a command line interface to the ``Renamer`` class.

 Syntax: